Sergei Bobrovsky wins again as Panthers top Lightning

-Goalie Sergei Bobrovsky kept his points streak alive as the host Florida Panthers defeated the Tampa Bay Lightning 5-2 on Thursday night at Sunrise, Fla.
+Goalie Sergei Bobrovsky remained unbeaten in regulation as the host Florida Panthers defeated the Tampa Bay Lightning 5-2 on Thursday night at Sunrise, Fla.

 Tampa Bay had its six-game win streak broken.